 Alaskan Malamutes: About the Breed

-Before we take a look at how best to train an Alaskan malamute, the topic of the specifics about this remarkable breed must be addressed.
-In order to train a malamute, one must understand this ancient breed's background and inherent behaviors.
+Before we take a look at how best to train an Alaskan Malamute, the topic of the specifics of this remarkable breed must be addressed.
+In order to train a Malamute, one must understand this ancient breed's background and inherent behaviors.

-Malamutes are one of the oldest working breeds and one of the most intelligent group of canines you will ever encounter.
-That said, when training a malamute, you must never expect them to be like your old black lab, Molly who was content to please you at every turn and who seemingly artlessly learned commands she never forgot.
+Malamutes are one of the oldest working breeds and one of the most intelligent groups of canines you will ever encounter.
+That said, when training a Malamute, you must never expect them to be like your old black lab, Molly, who was content to please you at every turn and who seemingly artlessly learned commands she never forgot.

-The Alaskan malamute is known for several traits and it is the wise owner who knows these traits from the beginning.
-It will make training for you both much simpler.
-The mal is best known (sometimes only known) for its pack behavior.
-Whether people like it or not, these dogs are used to a pack hierarchy mentality and in order to communicate with them and get them to obey you, there must be a human alpha.
+The Alaskan Malamute is known for several traits, and it is the wise owner who knows these traits from the beginning as it will make training for you both much simpler.
+The Mal is best known (sometimes only known) for its pack behavior.
+Whether people like it or not, these dogs are used to a pack hierarchy mentality, and in order to communicate with them and get them to obey you, there must be a human alpha.

 Commands to Teach a Malamute

-When training any breed of dog, the goal is to selectively pick out the most important things you want them to know or the commands you feel are top priority for your mal to respond to.
+When training any breed of dog, the goal is to selectively pick out the most important things you want them to know or the commands you feel are the top priority for your Mal to respond to.
 In determining those, you will need to have a laundry list of activities that you plan on doing with your dog.
-Then base the teaching of commands around those activity potentials so when the time comes, you and the dog will be ready and you will have a greater chance for success.
+Then base the teaching of commands around those activity potentials, so when the time comes, you and the dog will be ready, and you will have a greater chance for success.

 - Start with the dog in front of you while you are standing or sitting.

 - Have a piece of kibble in your hand and slowly move the kibble from the dog's nose backward over his or her head.